Budget and Expense Questions

 Those who propose to use a significant portion of their budgets for purchase of equipment must describe how acquisition of the equipment serves the same purpose – enabling sustenance and growth of the research program – that is more typically served by completing research activity.

-Non allowable, “general purpose” equipment includes laptop computers, software, fax machines, copiers, cameras, etc. The review panel will consider a compelling case should the faculty member indicate why the proposed research project would not be feasible without the requested equipment.
+“General purpose” equipment such as laptop computers, software, cameras, etc must be carefully justified for research usage and will require a process to document such.
+The review panel will consider a compelling case should the faculty member indicate why the proposed research project would not be feasible without the requested equipment.
 If the panel considers the proposal itself fundable, but not the general equipment, this will be removed from the budget and the recipient will be offered a partial award.

 Indirect costs are not charged on internal grants.